apache/cordova-docs/docs/en/edge/guide/plugin-development/bada/index.md

 Plugins are only supported on Bada 2.0 and above.
 Bada 1.2 does not support plugins.

-The Bada implementation is a full javascript implementation.
+The Bada implementation is a full JavaScript implementation.
 Therefore, adding a custom plugin involves updating CordovaJS with your plugin code.
 Follow these steps to add a simple _Hello World_ plugin:

 1. Clone the CordovaJS repository

         git clone https://git-wip-us.apache.org/repos/asf/cordova-js.git

-2. Create a new javascript file under __lib/bada/plugin/bada/__ and name it _HelloWorld.js_.
+2. Create a new JavaScript file under __lib/bada/plugin/bada/__ and name it _HelloWorld.js_.
 Add the following content:

         function HelloWorld() {
         }